What is Low Census Protection™?

 With Low Census Protection™, you are guaranteed to be paid for the hours in your contract, even if the hospital calls you off due to low population.
 When you are called off from your shift, you simply need to submit a report to TNAA payroll, and your earnings for that week will be protected.
 Your weekly paycheck will reflect the number of hours you were scheduled to work.
 However, it is important to keep in mind that you will not be paid for hours if you volunteered not to work.

-It’s important to consider the impact of Low Census Protection™ when deciding which travel agency to use.
+It’s important to consider the impact of this benefit and facility call-off policies when deciding which travel agency to use.
 For example, take the calculations between these two 13 week long assignments with 36 hours of work per week.

 Without Low Census Protection™

 (468 hours – 36 hours = 432 hours) at a rate of $35/hour = $15,120

 Two shifts per two weeks canceled:

 (468 hours – 72 hours = 396 hours) at a rate of $35/hour = $13,860